mobi-css/mobi.css/site/docs.md

 ### Typography

-Mobi.css is designed for content based website.
+Mobi.css is designed for content-based websites.
 It has a pure but pleasant experience for reading.

-Most of styles for typography are reset and do not need any classes more.
+Most typography styles are reset to not need additional classes.

 This site itself is a real example.
-You guys are smart, so for this part it's not necessary to write examples anymore.
+You guys are smart, so for this part it's not necessary to write examples.

 ### Tables

-Although tables is not widely used in mobile, sometimes you may need it.
+Although tables are not widely used in mobile, sometimes they are necessary.

-However, tables always renders out of screen, especially in small mobiles.
-So you should probably need a `scroll-view` area to place your table.
+However, tables typically render out of screen on small mobiles.
+If so, use the `scroll-view` wrapper to make your table scrollable.

-And don't forget to add `class="table"` to your `<table>` element.
+And don't forget to add `class="table"` to your `<table>` element!

-Why don't Mobi.css reset `<table>` element so you don't need to add the `table` class?
+Why doesn't Mobi.css reset the `<table>` element so you don't need to add the `table` class?

-Because once `<table>` element is reset, it's hard to set it back.
+Because once the `<table>` element is reset, it's hard to set it back.
 It's more friendly to third party libraries if we don't reset `<table>` element.
-The same reason for `<form>`.
+The same reason applies to `<form>`.

 <div class="scroll-view">
   <table class="table">